LeiYinghao-0606/LMGNN/README.md

-# LMGNN: Long-Range Graph Data Modeling with Mamba Attention for Recommender Systems
+# LMGNN: Long-Range Graph Modeling for Recommender Systems

 This repository provides the official implementation for our paper : " LMGNN: Long-Range Graph Modeling for Recommender Systems ".